dpelle/vim-LanguageTool/README.md

 vim-LanguageTool
 ----------------

 This plugin integrates the LanguageTool grammar checker into Vim.
-Current version of LanguageTool can check grammar in many languages.
+The current version of LanguageTool can check grammar in many languages.

 See the list of supported languages: